 Every church, chapel, or meeting house is unique.
 Each was built and has developed relative to its local area and community.
 There will be maintenance tasks which you need to do which your neighbouring church does not, and vice versa.

 However, there are standard tasks which ALL those who care for churches, historic or not, should be carrying out on a regular basis.
-Historic England is one of a few organisations which has a great amount of detail about what to look for, and what the underlying causes could be.
+Below is some information about what to look out for, and what the underlying causes of maintenance problems could be.
+There are also some links to other related resources.

 Keeping your roof weatherproof and watertight is vital for the maintenance of your entire building.
 Depending on your roofing materials, and how complicated your roof structure is, you might need to check for: